 The pandemic has also taken a toll on relationships as many couples have had to learn to coexist with each other, possibly working from home, and spending more time together than they ever did in the past.
 Although the extra quality time may have been a good thing at first, eventually many couples found that the change in routine and lack of personal time put a strain on their relationship.

 Perhaps one of the biggest stressors linked to the pandemic is having to deal with loss.
 With millions of people worldwide contracting the virus, almost everyone knows someone who has gotten seriously ill or succumbed to it.
 Besides losing loved ones, people have also had to deal with the loss of their job or business and had to miss out on important life experiences such as graduations and birthdays.
 Even though the pandemic may be nearing the end, it has left an enduring scar on the hearts and minds of many — one that requires acknowledgment and understanding to heal.

 Make Mental Health a Priority and Look Forward To a Brighter Future

 No matter how the pandemic has affected you, it’s important to remember that even in the best situations, just about everyone has had to deal with constant uncertainty and change that no doubt has had an effect on their mental health.
-An anxiety therapist can help you come to terms with what has happened in the past and offer guidance on how you can cope with whatever comes your way in the future.
+An anxiety psychologist can help you come to terms with what has happened in the past and offer guidance on how you can cope with whatever comes your way in the future.
 If you are struggling with anxiety, depression, or grief as a result of the pandemic, or you just want to strengthen your mental and emotional well-being, we encourage you to contact Blair Wellness Group to schedule an appointment.